ethyca/fides/docs/fides/docs/guides/generate_resources.md

 # Working With a Database

-The `generate dataset` command can connect to a database and automatically generate resource YAML file based on the database schema.
+The `generate` command can connect to a database and automatically generate resource YAML file based on the database schema.

 ## Generating a Dataset